 A puffy face is one that looks more swollen than normal.
 It is caused by sluggish circulation and lymphatic congestion.
 It can appear worse in the morning as lymph tends to stagnate overnight when you are immobile.Sluggish circulation often occurs as...

 Nightime urination may be due to toxicity in the blood, which gets filtered by the kidneys.
-Alternatively, night-time urination can indicate diabetes, especially if the urine is cloudy.
+Alternatively, night-time urination can indicate diabetes, especially if the urine is cloudy or bubbly.

+Generally, urine should be straw colored, or light yellow.
 Dark yellow urine implies the urine has a lower concentration of water than normal.
-This may be due to dehydration, a high sodium diet, electrolyte imbalance, or weak kidneys.
-Generally, urine should be straw colored, or light yellow.
-There are many...
+This may be due to dehydration, a high sodium diet, electrolyte imbalance, poor circulation to the kidneys...

 Sour sweat is a sign of a Pitta Kapha condition with ama (damp-heat in Chinese medicine).
 Circulation may be blocked or stagnant.
 This condition typically occurs alongside red-puffy skin and well developed muscles.